updownpress/markdown-lint/rules/013-line-length.md

+---
-## MD013 - Line length
+title: MD013 - Line length

-Tags: line_length
+tags:  [line_length]

-Aliases: line-length
+alias: line-length
+---

 Parameters: line_length, code_blocks, tables (number; default 80, boolean; default true)

 This rule is triggered when there are lines that are longer than the